Post-reduction inference for confidence sets of models: Introduction

-The key point as far as the present work is concerned is that, since the model $\hat{\mathcal{E}}$ is selected in the light of the data, it fits the observed data better than an arbitrary model of the same size encompassing the one to be tested.
-For this reason, a likelihood-ratio test of $\mathcal{E}_m \subset \hat{\mathcal{E}}$ against $\hat{\mathcal{E}}$ typically rejects too often in hypothetical repeated use, so that the resulting model confidence set $\mathcal{M}$ has a lower coverage probability than suggested by the nominal level of the test.
-Battey and Cox (2018) used sample splitting as a simple device for guaranteeing the nominal coverage, although it was noted that a potentially better approach would use a minimal sufficiency separation to assess model adequacy (Barndorff-Nielsen and Cox, 1994), bypassing the likelihood ratio test and obviating sample splitting.
-Essentially the same inferential separation was used by Engen and Lilleg{\aa}rd (1997), Lindqvist et al.~(2003), Lindqvist and Taraldsen (2005), Lockhart et al.~(2007), and Barber and Janson (2022) to assess model fit, but not in the context of the post-reduction inference considered here, where the arguments in favour of inferential separations, relative to a likelihood-ratio or other directed test, are much stronger.
+Battey and Cox (2018) used sample splitting as a simple device for restoring the nominal coverage, although it was noted that a potentially better approach would use a minimal sufficiency separation to assess model adequacy (Barndorff-Nielsen and Cox, 1994), bypassing the likelihood ratio test and obviating sample splitting.
+Essentially the same inferential separation was used by Engen and Lilleg{\aa}rd (1997), Lindqvist et al.~(2003), Lindqvist and Taraldsen (2005), Lockhart et al.~(2007), and Barber and Janson (2022) to assess model fit, but not in the context of the post-reduction inference considered here, where the case for such separations over likelihood-ratio or other directed tests is much stronger.
 The approaches taken in the above references are based on Monte Carlo algorithms to approximately sample from the appropriate subset of the sample space after suitable conditioning.
 Markov Chain Monte Carlo methods are too computationally expensive for present purposes, as construction of $\mathcal{M}$ entails assessing all low-dimensional subsets of $\hat{\mathcal{E}}$ for their compatibility with the data, a combinatorially large problem.

 The principles developed in the present paper, specifically for the purpose of confidence sets of sparse regression models, are based on the sufficiency/co-sufficiency separation, and the ancillary/co-ancillary separation fundamental to the Fisherian approach to conditional inference and reviewed in Chapters 2.3 and 2.5 of Barndorff-Nielsen and Cox (1994).
 In the absence of a proposed direction of departure from the postulated model, a combination of the ancillary and co-sufficient components in principle achieves the maximal extraction of information relevant for the assessment of model adequacy, having extracted the information relevant for estimation and reduction.
 In practice there is considerable flexibility in how such information is used, the most na{\"i}ve approaches being ineffectual for detecting relevant departures.